Your credit history is important to your overall financial health for at least three reasons.

 What paying off collection accounts does to your credit score

 According to the creator of the most widely used credit score, the FICO score, paying accounts in collections won’t help.
-Here’s what they say:
+Here’s what myFICO.com says:

 What FICO is saying here is that paying off a debt in collections won’t improve your score.
 One of the big three credit reporting agencies, Experian, agrees.
-Here’s what they say:
+Here’s what the “Ask Experian” team says:

 Paying the debt won’t necessarily help your credit scores.
 Accounts that get to the collection stage are about as negative as it gets.
 Only bankruptcy is worse.
 As a result, any improvement, especially right away, probably will be very minor.